randomcard/trinity/README.md

 - Elements from party-overview were used. (https://github.com/League-of-Foundry-Developers/party-overview)
 - Custom combat class adapted from a sample by Tommycore. (https://discordapp.com/channels/170995199584108546/670336275496042502/893041317637132288)
 - And many, many more.
 I didn't think to keep track until recently.
 Big thanks to the Discord community!

+## Bonus Features

+A rough facsimile of the Mage20 can be made in this system:
+1. Create the appropriate attributes and skills.
+Talents & Knowledges would be considered skills.
+2. Rename existing Quantum item (if present) to Arete, or create a new Attribute item as if it was Quantum.
+3. Go to Game Settings > Configure Settings > System Settings > Health Model, and change it to Storyteller/WoD.
+4. In System Settings, change the default roll settings (such as the Success Value) to match the system.